Kim Dotcom: Other activities

 On 2 November, Dotcom announced a new file storage service, similar to Megaupload, using the domain name me.ga.
 It was to be launched 19 January 2013, but the African state of Gabon, which controls the .ga domain, cancelled the me.ga name on 6 November 2012.
 The site has since registered the names mega.co.nz and mega.net.nz.
 The new file hosting service offers file encryption to enhance user privacy and security.
-As a result of this encryption, Dotcom and mega.co.nz will not know of the content of the uploaded data, allowing for the claim of plausible deniability to be made should new charges arise.
+As a result of this encryption, Dotcom and mega.co.nz will be unable to determine the content of the uploaded data, allowing for a claim of plausible deniability to be made should new charges arise.
 In January 2013, Dotcom offered a $13,500 reward to anyone able to defeat the site's security system.

-Dotcom has been involved in the local community in Auckland.
-In December 2012, he announced that he would be playing the part of Santa Claus in the play MegaChristmas, run by Auckland's Basement Theatre.
-In a local ceremony on the first of that month, he turned on the Franklin Road Christmas lights and delivered a speech before the display.

-On 4 September 2013, Kim Dotcom stepped down as director of Mega and announced he was working on a music streaming service called Baboom.
-Dotcom says it will be more advanced than Megabox.
+On 4 September 2013, Dotcom stepped down as director of Mega and announced he was working on a music streaming service called Baboom.
+Dotcom claimed that it would be more advanced than Megabox.
+Baboom folded in 2015, less than a year after it was founded.

-On 10 September 2013, Dotcom announced that he would play 100 people in Call of Duty: Modern Warfare 3 at New Zealand's first Digital Entertainment Expo.

-On 25 December 2014, Dotcom helped stop the Christmas DDoS attacks on Xbox Live and PlayStation Network by giving Lizard Squad 3,000 $99 one year MEGA accounts which would then be converted to lifetime accounts worth approximately $300,000.
+On 25 December 2014, Dotcom helped stop the Christmas DDoS attacks on Xbox Live and PlayStation Network by giving Lizard Squad 3,000 $99 one-year Mega accounts which would then be converted to lifetime accounts worth approximately $300,000.